profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 Trusting in true principles is not always easy.
 Pursuing popular opinion is not always wise.
 Not being dissuaded by doubts or mere speculation, we see how our deepest questions about reality lead us to insight.
-Trust is a force for transformation, so too is patience.
+Trust is a force for transformation; so too is patience.
 It is almost unimaginable how an acorn can grow into an oak tree, but it does.
 We need trust.
 We need patience.
 Like trees, these forces for transformation can be cultivated and inspire us towards that which is